We Invite Your Assistance

 PrisonEd is a 501(c)3 nonprofit foundation registered in the State of Utah.
 Our mission is to provide education opportunities to the 6,500+ inmates housed in Utah prisons and jails through our Books & Tutors for Prisoners program.

 Why Educate Prisoners?

 Prisoners do receive an education in prison – too often not one that we want.

-Approximately 95% of current prison inmates will someday become our neighbors – we’d like to help them be exemplary neighbors.
+Approximately 95% of current prison inmates will someday become our neighbors – we’d like to help them be exemplary neighbors, citizens, and people.

 Between 40 and 50 percent of prisoners who are released, return to prison (recidivism).
 The expense is more than $2,000 per inmate per month.
 We would like to help the State save money so it can be available for other purposes.
 Prisoner education is the most effective deterrent to recidivism.

 An Invitation to You.

 Take a look at Books & Tutors for Prisoners.
 Then click Get Involved to see the ways you can join with us to make a difference.

 Also, we invite you to explore Don Wright’s new book, Freedom Behind Bars: Mentors from Prison for inspiration that will add a new dimension to your life.

 The Bottom Line